Engineering Mathematics - Calculus

 Also useful for students doing biology and other life science, statistics, economics, and business degrees.
 (Alternative to: Mathematics for Managerial, Life and Soc Sciences)

-Even for those not going to any university due to various reasons, this is an opportunity to prove that they are capable of completing a university-level course.
-Hopefully, one day, they too will be able to obtain a full university education as well.
+Even for those not going to any university due to various reasons, this is an opportunity to build up their mathematics foundation and to prove that they are capable of completing a university-level course.
+In this way, they too will be able to proceed to obtain a full university education as well.

 Everyone is welcome and there is no pre-requisite.
-This course will provide the fundamentals that you will need in studying calculus!
+This course will provide the fundamentals (till very advanced materials) that you will need in studying calculus and the other branches of mathermatics!

 Audio: Who should take this Engineering Mathematics – Calculus ePrep course?